simoncblyth/opticks/notes/issues/lvidx66_again.rst

     100 c.transform = [[1.000,0.000,0.000,0.000],[0.000,1.000,0.000,0.000],[0.000,0.000,1.000,0.000],[345.510,0.000,0.000,1.000]]
     101 abc = CSG("difference", left=ab, right=c)

-    /// boxes same z range : do not intersect
+    /// parallel boxes same z range :
+    ///
+    ///  action in x:  one thin, on thick, separated
+    ///        ... both intersect the trapezoid in between them : one by a sliver, other substantially
+    ///
     ///
     ///  b.x   -20,20                       ->  -360,-320
     ///  c.x   -691.02/2.+345.51,+691.02/2.+345.51          -> (0.0, 691.02)